The CMA Evolution Strategy: A Tutorial: Discussion

 \item The inherent need to use large population sizes.
 A typical, however intricate to diagnose reason for the failure of population based search algorithms is the degeneration of the population into a subspace.\footnote{ The same problem can be observed with the downhill simplex method \cite{nelder1965simplex} in dimension, say, larger than ten. } This is usually prevented by non-adaptive components in the algorithm and/or by a large population size (considerably larger than the problem dimension).
 In the CMA-ES, the population size can be freely chosen, because the learning rates \cone\ and \cmu\ in \eqref{eqcov}\kom{ and the step-size control}\kom{and the time constant $\frac{1}{\cs}$ in \eqref{algps} and \eqref{algsig}} prevent the degeneration even for small population sizes, e.g.\ $\lam=9$.
 Small population sizes usually lead to faster convergence,\kom{ in terms of number of function evaluations,} large population sizes help to avoid local optima\kom{ and therefore can improve the global search behavior}.

 \item Premature convergence of the population.
 Step-size control in \eqref{eqsig} prevents the population to converge prematurely.
 It does not prevent the search to end up in a {local} optimum.

-\end{enumerate} Therefore, the CMA-ES is highly competitive on a considerable number of test functions \cite{Hansen:1998,Hansen:2004b,Hansen:2003,Hansen:1997,Hansen:2001} and was successfully applied to many real world problems.\footnote{ \url{http://www.lri.fr/~hansen/cmaapplications.pdf} provides a list of applications published before 2010. }
+\end{enumerate} Therefore, the CMA-ES is highly competitive on a considerable number of test functions \cite{Hansen:1998,Hansen:2004b,Hansen:2003,Hansen:1997,Hansen:2001} and was successfully applied to many real world problems.\footnote{ The author stopped to maintain the growing list of (at the time 120) published references to applications in 2009.}

 Finally, we discuss a few \auge{basic design principles} that were applied in the previous sections.

 \paragraph{Change rates} We refer to a change rate as the expected parameter change \emph{per sampled search point}, given a certain selection situation.
 To achieve competitive performance on a wide range of objective functions, the possible change rates of the adaptive parameters need to be adjusted carefully.
 The \cma\ separately controls change rates for the mean value of the distribution, $\xmean$, the covariance matrix, $\ma{C}$, and the step-size, $\sig$.